-Initially it was published from the Gandhian Institute of Studies at Varanasi, then for a while it had its own independent office and now it is located at Vidya Ashram Sarnath.
-Dr. Chitra Sahasrabudhey is the editor.
+Initially it was published from the Gandhian Institute of Studies at Varanasi, then for a while it had its own independent office and finally it was located at Vidya Ashram Sarnath.
+Dr. Chitra Sahasrabudhey was the editor.

 Seventeen issues were published in all.
 Unfortunately, we do not have digitized versions as yet.
 Some special issues are on the following: